- What are overprotective parents

 They are put in a bubble away from the real world and shielded from the hurtful realities.

-Children who are accustomed to having their parents make their plans and clean up their messes are unprepared to deal with what life may throw their way.
+Children accustomed to having their parents make their plans and clean up their messes are unprepared to deal with what life may throw their way.

-They crumble easily under pressure from minor challenges and major obstacles alike10.
+They crumble easily under pressure from minor challenges and major obstacles alike8.

 Social Anxiety and Phobia